attribute method.

 Custom object IDs

-Every Algolia record needs anobjectID
+Every Algolia record needs anobjectID.

-By default, this gem uses Rails id
+By default, this gem uses Rails id as the Algolia objectID.

-To use a custom ID, use the id
+To use a custom ID, use the id option.

-must be unique in the index, or your records might be overwritten or deleted by other models.
+Each objectID must be unique in the index, or your records might be overwritten or deleted by other models.

-can be a model attribute or you can define your own attribute.
+The id can be a model attribute or you can define your own attribute.

 Ruby